geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

         <name>gmd:distributionInfo</name>

 .. _creating-custom-editor-multilingualFields:

 Defining multilingual fields
 ----------------------------

 Configure here the list of multilingual fields for a standard.

-By default, if the standard as multilingual support like ISO19139, all fields will be displayed as multilingual fields.
-Define in the exclude section the exception (eg. gmd:identifier for example in ISO19139).
+By default, if the standard has multilingual support like ISO19139, all fields will be displayed as multilingual fields.
+Define in the exclude section the exceptions (eg. gmd:identifier for example in ISO19139).

 Then this section also allows to define how multilingual fields are displayed using the expanded elements.
 If expanded, then one field per language is displayed with no need to click on the language switcher.